AbhiPrasad/Twitch-Viewer/README.md

 # Twitch-viewer

-Lists your favourite streamers and provides a link to their stream
+Lists your favourite streamers and provides a link to their streamer

+###

 ## Uses
 * Twitch.tv api